-Coronavirus (COVID-19) - update, advice and guidance for parents and carers
+Coronavirus (COVID-19) - updates, advice and guidance for parents and carers

 Are schools and settings in Hackney open?

-The government guidance, what parents and carers need to know about early years providers, schools and colleges in the autumn term helps to explain what the arrangements for school and setting opening is from September 2020.
+See the full government guidance, what parents and carers need to know about early years providers, schools and colleges for more information.

 Are out-of-school settings open?

-Government guidance for parents and carers of children attending out-of-school settings during the coronavirus (COVID-19) outbreak has also been published detailing how you can check with a provider that they have put in place protective measures to reduce the risk of infection, before you send your child to a particular setting.
+Government guidance for parents and carers of children attending out-of-school settings during the coronavirus (COVID-19) outbreak provides more information on what provision may be available as well as how you can check with a provider that they have put in place protective measures to reduce the risk of infection.

 Will my child still get free school meals?